Can you get a refund from a nonrefundable airline ticket?

 If you are purchasing a ticket for travel within, from, and/or to the United States, U.S. Department of Transportation (DOT) requires carriers to hold a reservation at the quoted fare for 24 hours without payment or allow a reservation to be canceled within 24 hours without penalty (the “24- hour reservation requirement”).

-Some will do either or and others will do both but most carriers prefer for you to purchase and then issue a refund within 24 hours.
-This 24-hr policy applies to nonrefundable and refundable tickets.
+Some will do either and others will do both, but most carriers prefer for you to purchase and then issue a refund within 24 hours.
+This 24-hour policy applies to nonrefundable and refundable tickets.

-Pro Tip: Even though it’s a 24-hr period, most carriers will give you until 1159P the following evening to cancel and get a full refund or make a change without being penalized.
+Pro Tip: Even though it’s a 24-hour period, most carriers will give you until 1159P the following evening to cancel and get a full refund or make a change without being penalized.

-If you are only looking to make a change, you can make an unlimited amount of changes within this 24 hour period.
-Each carrier is different so you want to check with the airline prior to purchasing your ticket.
+If you are only looking to make a change, you can make an unlimited amount of changes within this 24-hour period.
+Each carrier is different, so you want to check with the airline before purchasing your ticket.

-Also, some carriers and 3rd party travel agencies have policies that are much more lenient so be sure you verify your options (Southwest Airlines, Frontier, Allegiant, or Alaska airlines).
+Also, some carriers and 3rd party travel agencies have more lenient policies sometimes, so be sure you verify your options (ie, Southwest Airlines, Frontier, Allegiant, or Alaska Airlines).

 Free 24-hour Hold Option

 Not all airlines give this as an option.
-The ones that do (ex.
-American Airlines, ) offer a free and paid option to place a reservation on hold before actually buying a ticket.
-It’s free for a 24-hour hold however there’s a fee if you want to hold it for 3 days or 7 days.
+The ones that do (e.g., American Airlines) offer a free and paid option to place a reservation on hold before actually buying a ticket.
+It’s free for a 24-hour hold; however, there’s a fee if you want to hold it for 3 or 7 days.

 How to hold airline tickets online?

 How to hold airline tickets online, you ask?
-If you are buying your ticket from an airline that gives you the option to hold your airline ticket online, I highly recommend that you do so.
-Not only does this guarantee you’re buying the best fare at the time but it gives you a little more time to decide to buy it.
+If you are buying your ticket from an airline that allows you to hold your airline ticket online, I highly recommend that you do so.
+Not only does this guarantee you’re buying the cheapest fare at the time, but it gives you a little more time to decide to buy it.